List of BoJack Horseman characters: Wanda Pierce

 Wanda Pierce (voiced by Lisa Kudrow) is a burrowing owl who is BoJack's girlfriend in season 2.
 She meets BoJack after reviving from a thirty-year coma.
 BoJack dates her because she has no idea who he is amidst his post-novel fame.
 She is a television executive for the MBN network and produces the gameshow Hollywoo Stars and Celebrities: What Do They Know?
-Do They Know Things?
-Let's Find Out.
+Do They Know Things??
+Let's Find Out!.
 Wanda and BoJack break up due BoJack's bitterness and negativity.
 She was promoted immediately after coming out of the coma as "no one else had worked there that long."
 She eventually changes networks and is replaced by Pinky Penguin as executive.

 It is revealed through a sight-gag in the series finale that she eventually went through a second coma.

 Emily

-Emily (voiced by Abbi Jacobson) is a human love interest of Todd whom she's known since high school.
+Emily (voiced by Abbi Jacobson) is a human love interest of Todd whom she has known since high school.
 She is shown to have romantic feelings for Todd, and chooses to sleep with BoJack following Todd's initial "rejection" before she learns he is asexual.
 Emily is one of the co-founders of "Cabracadabra" with Todd and Mr. Peanutbutter, and becomes a millionaire following its sale.
 In later episodes, she founds a dating app for firefighters to meet her, and another dating app for asexuals called All About that Ace.

 Near the end of season 5, Todd builds the sex robot Henry Fondle for her so that they can become a couple, but she declines.